 If you've been following our series on statistical significance in active fund performance, you'll know how easy it is to confuse genuine skill with random chance.
-In this third and final installment, we introduce a valuable tool that's often overlooked in the industry.
+In this third and final installment, we hand you the tool the industry doesn't want you to have..

 We tracked more than 2,000 funds over 20 years and discovered that even the average winner would need 153 years of data to prove their outperformance isn't just luck.

-Here's the simple three-input calculator that lets you test any manager's track record yourself — and evaluate decades of performancce claims in less than a minute.
+Here's the simple three-input calculator that lets you test any manager's track record yourself — and see through decades of marketing in less than a minute.

-What if the average winning fund manager — someone who survived 20 years and beat their benchmark — would need 153 years of data to prove they're not just lucky?
+What if the average winning fund manager — someone who survived 20 years and beat their benchmark — would need 153 years of data to indicate that they were not just lucky?
 Not 20 years.
 Not 40.
 One hundred and fifty-three years.
 That's not a typo.
 It's mathematics.

 The first two parts of this series showed that star managers are usually lucky, and proving otherwise requires decades of data.
 But we're not asking you to take our word for it.
 By the end of this article, you'll be able to test any manager's track record yourself within a few moments.

-You'll learn to use a simple online calculator with three inputs that reveals whether a fund's performance is likely skill or randomness.
+You'll learn to use a simple online calculator with three inputs that reveal whether a fund's performance is likely skill or randomness.
 The tool is free.
 The implications are profound.

 First we'll show you the evidence: what happened when we analyzed more than 2,000 funds over 20 years.
 Then we'll explain why your brain will resist it.
 Finally, we'll give you the tool to verify it yourself on any fund you choose.
 By the end, you'll never look at a "star manager" the same way again.